 - 1. A stopped race is a race interrupted by the O.O.D. after the start. - 2.
 The stopping of a race is the sole decision of the O.O.D. and officials specially mandated by the O.O.D.
 The signal to stop will be the display of red flags shown at prominent positions together with mandatory firing of a red flare or buoyant orange/red smoke flares (if local rules allow).
 Not using flares or smoke must be mentioned at drivers briefing.
 The display of these flares is optional at UIM non- titled events.
-It is recommended that the start lights are turned toward the general direction of racing after the start and switched on, in a red flag situation as an additional warning. - 3.
-A race is also stopped when anybody is in the water on the course or is considered to be injured, and/or continuation of the race constitutes a danger to those involved. - 4.
+It is recommended that the start lights are turned toward the general direction of racing after the start and switched on, in a red flag situation as an additional warning. - A race is also stopped when anybody is in the water on the course or is considered to be injured, and/or continuation of the race constitutes a danger to those involved. - 4.
 Drivers whose actions result in a stoppage shall not be scored or restart.
 If the sanctioned driver protests, he shall be permitted to restart, the result being subject to the decision of the jury.
 So that the racing is not delayed, and protest about the inclusion of a driver after stoppage may, at first, be verbal.
-A normal written protest must be submitted after the end of the heat or race. - 5.
-Any penalty incurred in any heat is carried forward to any restart of that heat or race. - 6.
-Disqualified drivers shall not restart (unless under protest see 4). - 7.
-Jetty positions are the race positions at the end of the lap prior to the stoppage. - 8.
-Drivers who do not succeed in reaching the jetty with the power of their own engines shall not restart.
-This rule applies only for classes with electric start. - 9.
-Repairs may only be carried out on boats that have returned to jetty (Rule 8).
+A normal written protest must be submitted after the end of the heat or race.
+If no written protest is submitted after the end of the ator protest if we disqualified from the whole event. - 5.
+Any penalty incurred in any heat is carried forward to any restart of that heat or race. - Disqualified drivers shall not restart (unless under protest see 4). - Jetty positions are the race positions at the end of the lap prior to the stoppage or in case no laps were scored, jetty positions from previous start. - Drivers who do not succeed in reaching the jetty with the power of their own engines shall not restart.
+This rule applies only for classes with electric start. - Repairs may only be carried out on boats that have returned to jetty (Rule 8).
 Repaired boats may rejoin the race as directed by the jetty marshal.
 Further definition of the repair areas will be given at drivers briefing. - 10.
 In the event of a restart any repaired boat must be ready to take up its correct position on the jetty as directed by the jetty marshal.
 If the boat is not ready it must start from the bottom end of the jetty.
 If the race has already restarted the driver can only start under the directions of the jetty marshal.